Victor Mukete: Politics

 Nfon Victor Mukete was Nigerian Federal Minister without Portfolio in 1955 and then Minister of Research and Information from 1958 to 1959.
 This was the last political post he held in Nigeria before Southern Cameroon joined what became the Republic of Cameroon in October 1961.

 His political stature continued to grow in a unified Cameroon.
 First he became Chairman of the Cameroon Development Corporation (CDC) from 1960 – 1982; and was sworn into the Cameroon National Assembly as a Judge of the Court of Impeachment.
 He later became a Member of the Economic and Social Council; Vice President of the Cameroon Chamber of Commerce, Mines, Industry and Crafts and is now its Honorary President.

-Chief Mukete was the doyen d’age of the Cameroon Senate (oldest member of the Cameroonian Senate) and he remained just as influential in Cameroon at the age of 100 years just as he was in Nigeria in the Pre-Independence Era.
+Chief Mukete was the doyen d’age of the Cameroon Senate (oldest member of the Cameroonian Senate) and he remained just as influential in Cameroon at the age of 100 just as he was in Nigeria in the Pre-Independence Era.